BETTY CATROUX – MUSE OF YVES SAINT LAURENT

 — Yves Saint Laurent

-Catroux’s sartorial choices, built around classic easy to wear elegance, distinctly androgynous, wearable at any age, are interesting not because they must be compellingly copied, nor her particular life choices mirrored.
-What’s interesting is her self-possession in making independent choices – in wardrobe and life – that suit.
-Confidently and stylishly she has donned her black suit over the decades, blissfully immune to the vagaries of changing fashion.
+Catroux’s sartorial choices, built around classic easy to wear elegance, distinctly androgynous, wearable at any age, are interesting not because they must be compellingly copied.
+What’s interesting is her self-possession, how she has confidently and stylishly donned her chosen uniform over the decades, blissfully immune to the vagaries of changing fashion.